9 Things to Do Before Installing iOS 14.8.1

-Installing Apple’s iOS 14.0.1 update might be tempting, but there are some steps you should take before moving your iPhone from iOS 13 to iOS 14 or iOS 14.0 to iOS 14.0.1.
+Installing Apple’s new iOS 14.8.1 update might be tempting, but there are some steps you should take before moving your iPhone from your current version of iOS to iOS 14.8.1.

-iOS 14.0.1 is an important upgrade and most of you should install it in the near future.
-That being said, it’s difficult to predict how the new software will impact your iPhone’s performance.
+iOS 14.8.1 is an important upgrade and most of you should install it in the near future.
+That said, it’s difficult to predict how new software will impact your iPhone’s performance.

 While some of you could see a boost to your iPhone’s performance, others will run into frustrating bugs and performance issues.
-And this is precisely why it’s important to do some prep work before you start the installation.
+This is why it’s important to do some prep work before you start the installation.
 A little work ahead of time could help you avoid serious problems.

-If you notice bugs or performance on iOS 14.0.1 you can try downgrading back to iOS 14.0.
-However, you can’t downgrade your iPhone’s software back to iOS 13.
-Apple has stopped signing on iOS 13.7.
+If you notice bugs or performance issues on iOS 14.8.1, note that you can’t downgrade your iPhone’s software in an attempt to improve its performance.
+The company isn’t signing on iOS 14.8.